Des797/R34-Danbooru-Gelbooru-media-downloader/README.md

 ## Limitations
 - Some websites may throttle or block automated downloads if abused, use responsibly.
 - Chrome downloads(does not save in a made folder), I recommend using Firefox.
-- You will get rate limited with about 5+ tags until a set a limit but that will make it slow.
+- You are limited to 8 tags other wise you will get rate limited.

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests on the GitHub repository.